 - Mentoring: The Program Director will meet with the Resident at least 1 hour/month.
 This time may include direct observation of the Resident, case discussion, or addressing other clinical or program activities or concerns.
 Residency Clinical Faculty and/or PT Program teaching faculty will directly observe the Resident during patient care at least 2 hours/month.
 Additional mentoring will occur in all clnical settings on a regular basis.

 - Independent Study: Independent Study time is included in the schedule for each module and varies with clinic schedules and other commitments.
 This time will be used by the Resident for: working on independent or group projects, completing homework for JFK Partners core curriculum courses, attending in-services, or participating in self-directed learning on pertinent topics related to patient care, pediatric physical therapy, healthcare topics, etc.

 - Professional Development: The Resident will have many opportunities to engage in professional development through on-campus Grand Rounds, conferences and workshops co-sponsored by JFK Partners, LEND Webinars, journal clubs, Colorado PSIG meetings and more.

 Below are sample schedules for each block.
 Please be aware that these may be subject to change.
 It is assumed that the Resident will have a lunch break around the noon hour every day, though this is not explicitly shown on the weekly sample schedules.

 Throughout the Residency Program, the Resident will receive mentorship via 1) direct observation of Resident by mentor during patient care (a minimum of 150 hours total) and 2) case discussion and review.
 The Residency Director, PCS faculty member(s), and other clinical Residency faculty members will provide these forms of mentorship.

-For more information, please carefully read and review this website.
-If you would like additional information, you may contact:5
+Please carefully read and review this website.
+If you would like additional information, you may contact:

 13121 E. 17th Ave, C244